Skip to main content

 Rate-and-term vs. cash-out refinance

 A rate-and-term refinance changes your interest rate, loan term, or both — you walk away with roughly the same balance.
 A cash-out refinance lets you borrow more than you owe and take the difference as cash, using your home's equity.
-The CFPB explains both types and the tradeoffs of each.
 Cash-out refinances reset your equity position and typically carry slightly higher rates.

 How lenders evaluate a refinance application